bukeze2048/TranscriptTower/README.md

 * Open a Pull Request
 ## License
 This project is licensed under the BSD-3-Clause License - see the LICENSE.md file for details.

+# Credits
+* TranscriptTower was created by Ezekiel Olubukola OGUNKUNLE